 The Concept: A Fusion of Danish Hygge and Floral Art

 Nicolai Bergmann NOMU is the flagship store and cafe of Nicolai Bergmann Flowers & Design.
-The space perfectly embodies the Danish concept of hygge—a feeling of cozy contentment and well-being.
-The interior, designed by Bergmann himself, features a striking contrast of concrete walls and warm oakwood furniture.
-Natural light pours in through the glass facade, illuminating the ever-changing displays of fresh, seasonal flowers that are integrated into every corner of the cafe, including the famous glass-topped floral tables.
+The space is built around the Danish idea of hygge, a sense of comfort and ease.
+Bergmann designed the interior himself: concrete walls paired with oak furniture.
+Light comes in through the glass front, and seasonal flowers are worked into the room, including the glass-topped tables with flowers set underneath.

 Best Time to Visit